openMLA/photon-ultra-controller/README.md

 > [!Important]
 >
-> This project is still under construction.
-The PCB design needs a fix for the current pinout.
-Shouldn't take much time.
+> Project is complete, but PCB needs to fabbed and tested.
+Functionality of approach has been tested with another PCB.
+I am fairly confident it will work, but definitive confirmation of PCB correctness is a few weeks out.

 # Photon Ultra DLP controller